Bipolar Disorder

 Quick Self-Care Tips

-- 2Maintain regular sleep schedule (critical for mood stability)
+- 2Maintain a strict sleep schedule

-- 5Avoid alcohol and recreational drugs
+- 3Avoid alcohol and recreational drugs

-- 7Build a support network
+- 7Build a support network of family, friends, therapist

-- 8Manage stress with healthy coping strategies
+- 8Reduce stress and learn coping strategies

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.